 In the case of a second mortgage, the term of this type of home equity loan is typically 1 year, whereas the term on a HELOC would be open for the most part.
 Both options can be seen as a benefit depending on how long of a term or short of a term you expect to require the access to funds.

-Another key benefit is that when it comes to home equity loans funded by private lenders, the borrower’s credit score and income do not play a larger role in determining if the borrower can qualify for the loan or not.
+Another key benefit is that when it comes to home equity loans funded by private lenders, the borrower’s credit score and income do not play as large of role in determining if the borrower can qualify for the loan or not.
+Although it may not be a critical factor to some private lenders, it is your mortgage broker's responsibility to ensure that they are satisfied by your income and feel confident that you are not likely to default on your mortgage.
 If you are looking for the best home equity loan rates then you would be required to have a minimum credit score and qualifying income to debt ratios, though it’s still is an easier process than getting a first mortgage from a bank most of the time.

 One more advantage when getting the right home equity loan is that it can save you thousands and even tens of thousands of dollars if used as a debt consolidation tool to consolidate debts that have higher fixed rates.
 Credit cards, department store cards, home improvement store credit cards, tend to have interest rates that are significantly higher than the rates you could potentially get with a good new home equity loan.